 - Say no to any salty in-flight snacks that may make you retain extra water.

-- Take a short walks periodically throughout long flights.
-Make sure you flex your toes, ankles, and calves as you walk to get blood flowing through every part of your feet.
+- Take a short walk periodically throughout long flights.
+Make sure you flex your toes, ankles, and calves as you walk to get the blood flowing through every part of your feet.